lowlevel86/avecis/README.md

 -x [x position], changes the x position; the default is 0
 -y [y position], changes the y position; the default is 0
 -w [width], changes the window width; the default is 640
--h [height], changes the window height; the default is 360
+-i [height], changes the window height; the default is 360
 -p [port], changes the server port; the default is 27015
 -b [buffer size], changes the audio buffer size; the default is 4096
 -s [samples/sec], changes the audio sample rate; the default is 11025